Ukraine International Airlines Flight 752: Investigation

 On 9 January, the Swedish Accident Investigation Authority and Transportation Safety Board of Canada (TSB) were officially invited by the investigation team to participate in the probe on the crash.
 The NTSB, Ukraine, and Boeing were also invited to participate in the investigation.
 Due to American economic sanctions placed on Iran, U.S. investigators would need a special licence from the Treasury and the State Departments to travel there.

 On 9 January, media reports showed bulldozers being used to clear the crash site.
 Some aircraft investigation experts expressed concerns about disturbing and damaging the crash site before a thorough investigation could be conducted.
 Iran denied bulldozing the evidence.
 On 10 January, the Iranian government granted Ukrainian investigators permission to investigate the flight recorders and Ukrainian investigators visited the crash site, with plans to download the recorders in Tehran.
 On 14 January, the head of the TSB, Kathy Fox, said there were signs that Iran would allow the TSB to participate in the downloading and analysis of data from the airplane's flight data recorder and cockpit voice recorder.
 On 23 January, the TSB announced that they had been invited by Iran to help with the flight recorders.

 On 2 February, Ukrainian public TV aired a leaked recording of the information exchange between the Iranian pilot of an Aseman Airlines flight and an Iranian air traffic controller.
 The pilot stated in Persian that he saw "a series of flares like that of a missile" and later an explosion.
-Following the leak, Zelensky said the new evidence proved Iran was well aware from the very first moments that the Ukraine passenger airplane was brought down by a missile.
+Following the leak, Zelenskyy said the new evidence proved Iran was well aware from the very first moments that the Ukraine passenger airplane was brought down by a missile.
 The following day Iran ceased co-operation with Ukraine in its investigation into the disaster.
 Iran resumed co-operation on 15 February.
 In the final report about the crash, Iranian authorities gave a more complete transcript of the communication.

 Flight data recorder and cockpit voice recorder

 On 20 January, Iran asked for assistance from France and the United States to recover the data from the flight data recorder and cockpit voice recorder.
 On 5 February, Canada urged Iran to send the recorders to France.
 Iran denied the request.
 On 12 March, Iran agreed to hand over the recorders to Ukraine.
 However, the COVID-19 pandemic delayed this action.
 During this time, impatience began to mount from Ukraine, Canada, and ICAO.

 On 11 June, Iran announced that the flight recorders would be sent directly to the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) in France.
 Canadian officials urged Iran to complete this action "as soon as possible", citing the previous delays in handing over the recorders.
 This statement was further reinforced 11 days later, when Iranian foreign minister Mohammad Javad Zarif commented on this intention during a phone call with Canadian foreign minister François-Philippe Champagne.
 On 20 July, the examination of the recorders started in Paris.